Updated September 16, 2019

 SUNY permits campuses to take into consideration additional costs beyond the Higher Education Price Index (HEPI) rate to cover extraordinary increases for specific fees due to compelling reasons such as expanded access to student health, mental health or counseling services.
 Many of the schools in the Mid-American Conference, of which the University at Buffalo is a member, have a comprehensive approach to fees and several American Association of Universities and SUNY campuses have also instituted such fees.

 Broad-based fees are generally charged to all enrolled students to finance discrete activities that benefit the student body, excluding those activities that are part of the core instructional program.

-To continue to offer programs and services that our UB students need and expect in the current State, SUNY and UB budget climate, a general 3.0% increase in the Comprehensive Fee each year has been proposed.
-The proposed increase would support state-mandated increases in salaries and fringe benefits for employees, increased technology and library costs and services, continue to support a portion of the bus contract negotiated in 2012, and central academic investments.
+To continue to offer programs and services that our UB students need and expect in the current State, SUNY and UB budget climate, a general 2.0% increase in the Comprehensive Fee each year has been proposed.
+The proposed increase would support state-mandated increases in salaries and fringe benefits for employees, increased technology and library costs and services, continue to support a portion of the bus contract and central academic investments.